keygen-sh/keygen-api/README.md

 free (as in beer) to self-hosted for personal and commercial use.
 Keygen EE is our Enterprise Edition, and it requires a license key to use.
-Keygen EE comes with enterprise-grade features like request logs, audit logs, permissions environments, and more.
+Keygen EE comes with enterprise-grade features like request logs, audit logs, permissions, environments, and more.

 I built Keygen to make software licensing accessible to everyone.